procf/RhINNs/main/transient_model_selection/README.md

     \dot\lambda(t)=k_+\left(1-\lambda(t)\right) - k_-\lambda(t)\dot\gamma(t)
 ```
 where the first term on the RHS is responsible for the structure formation buildup and the second one is for the shear-induced structure breakup. $\lambda$ is bound between 0 and 1, where 0 is for a fully destructured material, and 1 is for fully-structured material (typically in rest).
 The objective is to recoved this ODE system's fitting parameters, i.e., $G$, $\eta_s$, $\eta_p$, $\sigma_y$, $k_+$, and $k_-$.

+How?
+We generate a set of transient data using th

 Suppose you have the steady-state shear stress (&sigma;, in Pa) of a set of materials vs. the imposed shear rate (<img src="https://render.githubusercontent.com/render/math?math=\dot{\gamma}"> in s<sup>-1</sup>).
 You are interested in knowing which constitutive model best describes your data.
 These constitutive models can be as simple as the power-law ,<img src="https://render.githubusercontent.com/render/math?math=\sigma=K\dot{\gamma}^n">, where K and n are model parameters.
 The list goes on; you can use more complicated constitutive models even for a steady-state shear stress vs. strain rate set of data.
 Here's the question: How much complication in your constitutive model do you need?